How common are fatal shark attacks?

 Globally, following three years of decline, attacks by sharks increased in 2021.
 That said, researchers have pointed to the fact that covid-19 restrictions to activity and tourism were likely part of the explanation for that uplift.

 In the United States, which accounts for most attacks, Florida saw more than a third of unprovoked bites worldwide.
-A new report by the Florida Museum of Natural History and the American Elasmobranch Society, in the International Shark Attack File recorded 73 unprovoked incidents in 2021, up 21 on the previous year.
+A report by the Florida Museum of Natural History and the American Elasmobranch Society, in the International Shark Attack File recorded 73 unprovoked incidents in 2021, up 21 on the previous year.
 The five year global average is 72, suggesting that we have returned to the recent norm.